 The new visitor center Borgring Huse is designed as an interpretation of Viking Age longhouses.
 In the visitor centre, 3 longhouses gather around a protected inner courtyard that frames and stages the castle Borgring as a monument.

-Each longhouse contains a main function.
-Staff functions, event center or exhibition.
+Each longhouse contains a main function; Staff, event center or exhibition.
 The largest longhouse forms the framework for the exhibition hall and stands out in relation to the other 2 longhouses with a distinctive identity of its own with its steep roof and characteristic gables.
 A light open building structure connects the 3 longhouses and contains a shop, ticket sale, a café and a flexible exhibition area overlooking the monument.

 The visitor center is built as a robust and visible wooden construction a, which gives character to the interior spaces of the house.
 The building is designed with focus on flexibility for future uses and building extensions.